dada31735/2023DellDataDunkers/README.md

 ## Key Analysis Points

 - **Career Progression**: The analysis highlights Siakam's performance trends throughout his career, focusing on his scoring, rebounding, and minutes played per game.
-- **Leadership and Responsibility**: As Siakam took on a more central role after the Raptors' 2019 championship, the project analyzes how increased responsibility, such as playing more minutes and taking more shots, impacted his overall efficiency.
+- **Leadership and Responsibility**: As Siakam took on more of a leadership role, the project analyzes how increased responsibility, such as playing more minutes and taking more shots, impacted his overall efficiency.
 - **Efficiency Trends**: One of the main themes is Siakam's evolving efficiency as he transitions to being a superstar.
 - **Comparison with 2016 Draft Class**: Using data from Basketball Reference, this project also places Siakam in the context of his 2016 draft class.
 ## Data Sources

-The primary dataset for this analysis was retrieved from [Basketball Reference](https://www.basketball-reference.com/), including:
+The data for this project comes from [Basketball Reference](https://www.basketball-reference.com/), including:
 - Pascal Siakam's career statistics
 - 2016 NBA Draft Class statistics